Scroll Top

 (INDIVIDUALS & AT-HOME | 6-7 pages)

-Write a report detailing a specific native animal or animals found in Florida and its habitat.
-The report should detail information about the importance of protecting the animal and/or its habitat, how it is currently affected or influenced by human actions, and what can be done to change or increase protections.
+Write a report detailing the biodiversity of the coral reefs, mangroves, and seagrasses found in Florida’s near-shore environments.
+The report should emphasize the importance of protecting these habitats and the animals found within them, detailing how human activities impact their survival.
 The report can be broad (for example, a general report on a single animal, a description of where it lives, and human influence), or more detailed (for example, focusing on several animals found in a habitat and their roles within the ecosystem, their food sources and characteristics, how they affect each other, and how they are influenced or affected by the actions of humans, etc.).
-It can include any aspect of human influence: construction, pollution, introduction of invasive animals from the pet trade, changes in water flow, etc. The subject of the paper does not have to be specific to Key Biscayne, although it is preferred.
+It can include any aspect of coral reefs, mangroves, and seagrasses, and their biodiversity.
+The subject of the paper does not have to be specific to Key Biscayne, although it is preferred.

 The subject and detail-level of the report will be left to the participant to decide; however, all reports should show research, data collection, and analysis.
 It should loosely follow the scientific method: 1) ask a question, 2) do background research, 3) construct a hypothesis, 4) collect data and/or test hypothesis, 5) review accuracy of hypothesis, and 6) draw a conclusion.
 It is okay if your data proves your hypothesis to be incorrect!
 Students can either create their own experiment based on their hypothesis and collect data that they will include in their report, or they can write a research paper using data sources and information from other scientific literature to prove or disprove their hypothesis.
 All outside sources must be cited.